Meet our amazing team of staff who will be working to bring our vision to life!

 Tim Jay

-Tim is the Head of the Department of Mathematics Education and Professor of Psychology of Education at Loughborough University.
+Tim is Faculty APVC for Research and Knowledge Exchange in Social Science, and Professor of Psychology of Education, at University of Nottingham.
 Tim leads work on Challenge 3 in CEML, which explores the ways in which children learn mathematics through interactions with others both in the classroom and at home.

 Korbinian Moeller